Boris Grigolashvili

 In 1992-1993 B. Grigolashvili took part in military operations in Abkhazia and Samachablo (Tskhinvali region).
 Many military operations were planned and successfully carried out under his leadership.
 He was mortally wounded and died in the fighting in the Abkhazian war.
 For outstanding contribution to the benefit of the homeland and the nation, fortitude and self-sacrifice, courage and heroism demonstrated in the struggle to defend the homeland and its territorial integrity, for skillful leadership, implementation of defense measures, development and conduct of military operations, Major General Boris Grigolashvili was posthumously awarded the Order of Vakhtang Gorgasali, 1st degree, by Decree of the Head of State of Georgia No. 229 of November 5, 1993.

+In 2025, a new street in the Samgori district of Tbilisi was named after Boris Grigolashvili.